 In return, they too will reap the benefits of free accommodation when they visit you.

-A co-worker of mine has been taking annual vacations by staying at his sister-in-law’s house in another country.
+A friend of mine has been taking annual vacations by staying at his relative’s house in another country.

 #2 Exchange or Barter Produce